Useful Tips and Tricks

 Furthermore its useful to have a aircraft magazine/book with you to show the people what you are doing.
 Keep in mind that 99% can´t imagine what we are doing there.

-- Don´t cut holes into fences!
+- Never cut holes into fences or destroy any airport property!
 The victims are the locals spotters who use the spots regularly.
 They get problem with the security, not you.

 - Always keep your environment clean and take the waist with you!
 Be respectful and don´t destroy mother nature.